samvera/hyrax/README.md

 ### Characterization

 1. Go to http://projects.iq.harvard.edu/fits/downloads and download a copy of FITS (see above to pick a known working version) & unpack it somewhere on your machine.
-1. Mark fits.sh as executable (`chmod a+x fits.sh`)
+1. Mark fits.sh as executable: `chmod a+x fits.sh`
-1. Run "fits.sh -h" from the command line and see a help message to ensure FITS is properly installed
+1. Run `fits.sh -h` from the command line and see a help message to ensure FITS is properly installed
 1. Give your Sufia app access to FITS by:
     1. Adding the full fits.sh path to your PATH (e.g., in your .bash_profile), **OR**
     1. Changing `config/initializers/sufia.rb` to point to your FITS location:  `config.fits_path = "/<your full path>/fits.sh"`

 ### Derivatives

 Install [LibreOffice](https://www.libreoffice.org/).
 If `which soffice` returns a path, you're done.
-Otherwise, add the full path to soffice to your PATH (in your .bash_profile, for instance).
+Otherwise, add the full path to soffice to your PATH (in your `.bash_profile`, for instance).
 On OSX, soffice is **inside** LibreOffice.app.
 Your path may look like "/<your full path to>/LibreOffice.app/Contents/MacOS/"

 You may also require [ghostscript](http://www.ghostscript.com/) if it does not come with your compiled version LibreOffice. `brew install ghostscript` should resolve the dependency on a mac.